hammerabi/docker-django/README.md

 `docker-machine create --driver virtualbox <your-container-name-here>`

-Once that is up an running, change into this directory and run the following to build the project:
+Once that is up and running, change into this directory and run the following to build the project:

 ```
 docker-compose pull